FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 • To promote the implementation of carbon market policies in non-EU countries (to keep revenues within producer countries)

-• To generate revenue that could be used to support climate policies in EU or other countries
+• To generate revenue that could be used to support climate policies in the EU or other countries

 TOP ↑